Hjorthdx/PythonFeatureCreepBot/README.md

 # DiscordKarmaBot
 Discord bot that can keep track of user reactions.
-User reactions will be stored on a database in form of karma to see who is the meme lord.
+User reactions will be stored on a database in form of karma.

-Incoming features:
-Pomodoro timer
-Bot joins and plays a mp3 file when the time is up
+Can keep track of one pomodoro timer now.
+Future update will make it able to keep multiple timers.
+Ability to play different stored mp3 files.